 Sticking a Chromecast dongle is one of the cheapest ways to teach a dumb TV how to stream your favorite content.
 The downside is that Google's little media stick is heavily tied into the company's ecosystem.
 If your Android device lacks Google Play Services, you're not casting.

 Here in the States, only a minority of Android devices have this issue.
 The majority of them are Amazon Fire tablets, with a few belonging to folks who either try to avoid or can't install Google Play Services for one reason or another.
-Then there are all those Chinese phones and tablets that get apps from alternative app stores.
 Read More

 You can cast webpages from your computer to your Chromecast, but it requires installing a dedicated extension.
 As it turns out, Chrome's developers are working on cutting out this requirement.
 In the future, you may be able to cast content without going through any additional setup on your end.
 Read More